 Phonological awareness is a broad skill that includes identifying and manipulating units of oral language – parts such as words, syllables, and onsets and rhymes.
-Children who have phonological awareness are able to identify and make oral rhymes, can clap out the number of syllables in a word.
+Children who have phonological awareness are able to identify and make oral rhymes, can clap out the number of syllables in a word without using visual support.
 Here are some key activities for Teachers and speech therapists to help speaking and reading skills blossom.

 The following are examples of phonological awareness activities for children of all ages.